department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 For instance, imagine we have a code path that 1) makes a request to the CMS for all navigational menus, 2) filters that data structure according to a supplied context, 3) processes that data structure to make it easier and more consistent for consumers to use, and 4) serializes that data structure in a new form.
 The output is probably quite easy to test programmatically.
 Does it adhere to a specified schema?
 Does it contain things we know it should not contain, or not contain things we know it should contain?
 Does it have a non-zero length?
 Do all items' paths match a specific regex?

-This sort of test is best performed using a system like Jest, and will benefit from the other tests and tooling already constructed to handle subsets of the code path in the form of unit tests, integration tests, etc. It will presumably be slower, because of the involvement of upstream servers.
+This sort of test is best performed using a system like **Jest**, and will benefit from the other tests and tooling already constructed to handle subsets of the code path in the form of unit tests, integration tests, etc. It will presumably be slower, because of the involvement of upstream servers.
 It is also likely to be less reliable.
 One way of handling this is to parameterize end-to-end tests so that they may use fixtures/snapshots or a raw response from the upstream server.
 This can make tests faster to perform locally, but runs the risk of permitting discrepancies between the expected and actual test dependencies.

 One approach would be to use fixtures for PR tests, but use raw responses in tests prior to packaging a release.
 This should improve speed and reliability of the automated tests while ensuring that only fully-compatible builds are packaged and released.
 (This concerns incompatibilities introduced unexpectedly from upstream; at any time, a developer can update these snapshots simply by running `jest -u`)